Logo

 Postdoktorand, Université de Strasbourg

-We introduce a new, non-parametric method to infer deprojected 3D mass profiles $M(r)$ of galaxy clusters from weak gravitational lensing observations.
-The method assumes spherical symmetry and a moderately small convergence, $\kappa \lesssim 1$.
+We introduce a new, non-parametric method to infer deprojected 3D mass profiles M(r) of galaxy clusters from weak gravitational lensing observations.
+The method assumes spherical symmetry and a moderately small convergence, κ≲1.
 The assumption of spherical symmetry is an important restriction, which is, however, quite common in practice, for example in methods that fit lensing data to an NFW profile.
-Unlike other methods, our method relies on spherical symmetry only at radii larger than the radius $r$ at which the mass $M$ is inferred.
-That is, the method works even if there is a non-symmetric inner region.
+Moreover, with a mild assumption on the probability distributions of the source redshifts, our method relies on spherical symmetry only at radii larger than the radius r at which the mass M is inferred.
+That is, the method may be useful even for clusters with a non-symmetric inner region, since it correctly estimates the enclosed mass beyond the radius where spherical symmetry is restored.
+We discuss how to correct, statistically and approximately, for miscentering given that the probability distribution of miscentering offsets is known.
 We provide an efficient implementation in Julia code that runs in a few milliseconds per galaxy cluster.
 We explicitly demonstrate the method by using data from KiDS DR4 to infer mass profiles for two example clusters, Abell 1835 and Abell 2744, finding results consistent with existing literature.

 The Aether-Scalar-Tensor (AeST) theory is an extension of General Relativity (GR) which can support Modified Newtonian Dynamics (MOND) behaviour in its static weak-field limit, and cosmological evolution resembling ΛCDM.
 We consider static spherically symmetric weak-field solutions in this theory and show that the resulting equations can be reduced to a single equation for the gravitational potential.
 The reduced equation has apparent isolated singularities at the zeros of the derivative of the potential and we show how these are removed by evolving, instead, the canonical momentum of the corresponding Hamiltonian system that we find.
 We construct solutions in three cases: (i) in vacuum outside a bounded spherical object, (ii) within an extended prescribed source, and (iii) for an isothermal gas in hydrostatic equilibrium, serving as a simplified model for galaxy clusters.
 We show that the oscillatory regime that follows the Newtonian and MOND regimes, obtained in previous works in the vacuum case, also persists for isothermal spheres, and we show that the gas density profiles in AeST can become more compressed than their Newtonian or MOND counterparts.
 We construct the Radial Acceleration Relation (RAR) in AeST for isothermal spheres and find that it can display a peak, an enhancement with respect to the MOND RAR, at an acceleration range determined by the value of the AeST weak-field mass parameter, the mass of the system and the boundary value of the gravitational potential.
 For lower accelerations, the AeST RAR drops below the MOND expectation, as if there is a negative mass density.
 Similar observational features of the galaxy cluster RAR have been reported.
 This illustrates the potential of AeST to address the shortcomings of MOND in galaxy clusters, but a full quantitative comparison with observations will require going beyond the isothermal case.